robbinsr/ETL/README.md

 # ETL Example

-Note 1: On any of the links below, be sure to scroll down, if necessary.
+Note 1: After clicking any of the links below, be sure to scroll down, if there is a scroll bar on the right.

 Note 2: This example is incomplete.
 A series of steps past step six below is necessary.